Georgie

 Hi, I am Georgie Smith.

+I am the Founder of the nonprofit A Sense of Home (ASOH) which strives to prevent homelessness by creating homes for displaced persons.
 ASOH began when a young person aging out of foster care noticed a video on my blog.
-How I responded spawned a wonderful movement of love in action.
 What I thought was just a one-off random act of kindness became an opportunity for the community to come together to implement a sustainable solution and improve the lives of the most disenfranchised whilst also improving society as a whole.
-50% of the homeless population were once in foster care.

 The Power of Home

 Our most basic needs for survival and our most complex needs are all satisfied thanks to the place we call, home.
 We spend over two thirds of our lifetime at home and the average person spends the largest percentage of their income on home.
 80% of our physical and mental health is determined by our home.
-Home is such an omnipresent force in each of our lives that we often do not appreciate it until it is taken from us.
+“Our home is our health” is the central finding of several research efforts from Harvard.
+Researchers and health experts agree that the home environment is the most critical determinant of health, more influential than genetics, directly impacting physical and mental well-being.
+Home serves as the core foundational pillar which fundamentally shapes not only l health, but productivity at work and in education, personal growth, social capital, and relationships.
+We as a community can reveal our humanity and hope, and lift one another up, by sharing our no long needed household items, and our time by creating a loving home for another so that we can collectively become healthier.

 Our footprints last forever when our actions and deeds, inspire others to be a force for good to create sustainable, positive change.
 The ripple effect continues to bring joy, hope and change when we are conscious of the well-being of all who intersect our everyday rhythm and flow.
 Instagram @GeorgieSmith_Home